Short-term business loans

 The interest rate applied to your loan will depend on:

 - The amount you wish to borrow; and

 Important: This is an example and actual rates may differ.

 Terms on a short-term business loan can range from one month up to three years.
 The average term on a business loan in Australia is around 12 months.
-If you are needing a business loan for a longer term, you may want to consider other types of business finance.
+If you need a business loan for a longer term, you may want to consider other types of business finance.